eclipse-cyclonedds/eclipse-cyclonedds.github.io/content/tools.md

 # Tools

 Tools are important to learn about your DDS System.
-CycloneDDS provides two tools, a graphical tool and commandline tools.
+CycloneDDS provides two tools, a graphical tool and a command-line tool.

 Especially when DDS systems grow larger debugging and monitoring getting more and more important.